evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 ![center](/../figs/2017-10-20-bayesian-dnd/d4-1.png)

 Of all my remaining dice, the only other potential issues are that my d12 may roll a 10 less than expected, and my d100 may roll 90 more that expected.
 I cannot think of a single time my character has had to roll a d12 so any unfairness in that dice is moot.
-Furthermore, a 10 is a good roll, so missing out on those 10 is hopefully offset by the slightly higher than expected 12 rather than the also higher than expected 1.
-Simiarly I rarely use my d100, so the benefits of rolling 90 more often than expected are wasted on my character.
+Furthermore, a 10 is a good roll, so I will probably be disadvantaged by the balance issues in this dice.
+Similar to my d12, I rarely use my d100, so the benefits of rolling 90 more often than expected are wasted on my character.
 Overall my dice appear to be less than perfect, but I suppose that is to be expected when you order your dice in bulk from a generic looking amazon seller.